carrot/parm-genie/README.md

   - **App.Route(controller, action)** to grab a route via its controller and action.
   - **App.Go()** to redirect to an action.

-- Rails-inspired nomenclature and folder hierarchy.
+- The app is structured with rails-inspired nomenclature and folder hierarchy.

   ```
   ├── controllers